Forgiveness for Individuals: Learning to Forgive Others

 “If I hadn’t learned to forgive, I may not even be alive today.”

-Read (and watch the video of) the dramatic story of Jayne Valseca whose treatment at Cancer Treatment Centers of America included forgiveness therapy.
-Watch a short video about the amazing power forgiveness has had on her life and on those around her.
+Watch a short video of the dramatic story of Jayne Valseca whose treatment at Cancer Treatment Centers of America included forgiveness therapy.
+The video outlines the amazing power forgiveness has had on her life and on those around her.
 You’ll be amazed. . .

 Why is Forgiveness so Hard"Science is discovering what religion has always known: forgiveness is good for us.
 But that doesn't make it any easier."